molgenis/vip-decision-tree/README.md

 variant.

 Please note that the decision tree tool only classifies variant-effect combinations and does not do any filtering.
-When using the decision tree as part of the VIP pipeline the [configuration](https://molgenis.github.io/vip/advanced/classification_trees/#customization) of the pipeline might need to be adapted to get the desired results.
+When using the decision tree as part of the VIP pipeline the configuration of the pipeline might need to be customized.
+Documentation on how to do that can be found [here](https://molgenis.github.io/vip/advanced/classification_trees/#customization).

 #### Modes